Health Information Management

 - Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.

 - Students who experience success in this program have effective communication skills in English.

 - Health care practitioners are detail-oriented in the care they provide and enjoy working in a team environment.

-- Basic computer and typing skills are necessary for this field.
-Applicants should keyboard at least 30 words per minute net or better for best success in the program.
+- Basic computer skills are essential for success in the program.